mmatyas/pegasus-docs/docs/user-guide/config-files.md

 - The **metadata** file (`metadata.pegasus.txt` or `metadata.txt`) stores additional information about the individual games, such as title, developer(s) or release date.
 If a game need a special way to get launched, it can also be set here.

-Pegasus will look for the files with `.pegasus.txt` extension first, and if they don't exist, will try the simple `.txt` variants.
+Pegasus will look for the files with `.pegasus.txt` extension first, and if they don't exist, will also try the simple `.txt` variants.

+You can find examples for both kind of files below on this page, after their format and keywords are detailed.

 !!! tip "EmulationStation"
     If you have EmulationStation installed and set up, Pegasus will also check the directories set in `es_systems.cfg`, read the `gamelist.xml` files and use the metadata and assets defined there.

     A tool for converting between ES and Pegasus files can be found [HERE](http://pegasus-frontend.org/tools/convert).
 Compared to ES files, the collection file is like `es_systems.cfg`, except it's local to the directory it's placed in, while the metadata file is mostly equal to `gamelist.xml`.

+    You can disable EmulationStation support in the Settings menu if you wish.

 !!! tip "Steam"
     Pegasus is also compatible with Steam.
-No additional settings are necessary, installed Steam games will automatically appear in Pegasus with metadata and multimedia assets.
+No additional configuration is necessary, installed Steam games will automatically appear in Pegasus with metadata and multimedia assets.

-## File names

-Pegasus looks for `collections.txt` or `collections.pegasus.txt` for the collection definitions, while metadata can be defined in `metadata.txt` or `metadata.pegasus.txt` (with these exact names).
-Pegasus will first check for the `.pegasus.txt` variant (in case you wish to store something else in the one with shorter name).

-You can find examples for both files below, after their format and keywords are detailed.
+    You can disable Steam support in the Settings menu if you wish.

 ## Common file format